tylerthecoder/TylerCraft/DEVLOG.md

 Found the issue.
 I made the ray check many more blocks while marching and it finds the correct one now.

+It is now able to be built and deployed.
+But there seems still be be some minor issues
+- infinite terrain generation doesn't work
+- Transparent blocks have some issues
+- Textures are rotated incorrectly

+Working on infinite chunk generation.
+I want to make it so a single chunk is rendered a frame.

+I made it where it now only sends a single chunk at a time to be loaded.